Parndon Woods and Common is an important feature on Harlow's Southern Ridge.

 This ancient woodland consists of mature hornbeam coppice and oak.

 Historically, the hornbeam would have been cut in a fifteen year cycle.
+Harlow Council continues to be responsible for woodland management, which is mainly carried out by volunteers.

 Bird species include nuthatch, jay, great spotted woodpecker,